preja/gm-job-scan/README.md

 2) php index.php
 #todo:
 - To much static
-- Move HttpClient to constructor for easy testing
+- Move HttpClient to a constructor for easy testing
-- Fix tests - remove Http client request and use mock
+- Fix tests - remove HTTP client request and use mock
-- Crate smaller classes to move responsibilys from App
+- Crate smaller classes to move responsibly from App
 - Fix formatting
 - Add own exceptions